quicwg/base-drafts/draft-ietf-quic-transport.md

 : The anti-amplification limit only applies when an endpoint responds to packets received from an unvalidated address.
-The anti-amplification limit does not apply to clients when establishing a new connection or when initiating path migration.
+The anti-amplification limit does not apply to clients when establishing a new connection or when initiating connection migration.

 #### Server-Side DoS